micmejia/bible-dump/NKJV/Jeremiah/Jer 32.md

 And I will make an everlasting covenant with them, that I will not turn away from doing them good; but I will put My fear in their hearts so that they will not depart from Me.

 ###### 41
-Yes, I will rejoice over them to do them good, and I will [^f]assuredly plant them in this land, with all My heart and with all My soul.'
+Yes, I will rejoice over them to do them good, and I will assuredly plant them in this land, with all My heart and with all My soul.'

 ###### 42
 "For thus says the Lord: 'Just as I have brought all this great calamity on this people, so I will bring on them all the good that I have promised them.